 Petty street crime, including purse snatching, occurs throughout the French West Indies.
 Visitors should take care whenever traveling to safeguard valuables and always lock hotel rooms and car doors.

 U.S. citizens who travel to Haiti should exercise extreme caution throughout the country.
-Criminal perpetrators often operate in groups of two to four individuals, and are disposed occasionally to be confrontational and gratuitously violent.
+Criminal perpetrators often operate in groups of two to four individuals and are known occasionally to be confrontational and gratuitously violent.
 Criminals sometimes will seriously injure or kill those who resist their attempts to commit crime.

 U.S. citizens must be particularly alert when arriving at the Port-au-Prince airport, as criminals have often targeted arriving passengers for later assaults and robberies.
 Visitors to Haiti should arrange for someone known to them to meet them at the airport.